In 2018, Facebook disclosed a data scandal of epic proportions.

 If you are among the 71 percent of small businesses that use social media, you might be wondering what the privacy crackdown means for your marketing strategy—so we pulled together some expert advice.

-3 ways to rethink your Facebook strategy in 2018.
+3 ways to rethink your Facebook strategy this year.

 1. Use Messenger marketing to connect with Facebook users amid increasing privacy concerns.